 - Deploying and managing Mesos can be complex, precisely because it can manage very complex environments; DC/OS makes that complexity straightforward to use and supported by the community.

-- DC/OS implements fault tolerance across not just industrial but internet scale.
+- DC/OS implements fault tolerance not just on an industrial but on an internet scale.

 - The real-time metrics “firehouse” is open for use by your favorite diagnostics and analytics packages.

-- DC/OS has three ways to automate your distributed OS: a powerful CLI, a lovely UI, and a rich API.
+- DC/OS has three ways to administer your distributed OS: a CLI, a web interface, and an API.

 The Universe of packages

-It’s worth nothing that point 3, above, are the tools you need to use.
-Here’s a list of what was in the universe on Day 1 of DC/OS, categorized by the type of license.
+Here’s a list of what is in the Universe on Day 1 of DC/OS, categorized by the type of license.

 Apache License V2

 - Elastic Search

 - Docker Swarm